 6. Are there penalties for calling during holidays?

-In states with holiday restrictions (Florida, Louisiana), calling on prohibited holidays creates the same per-violation liability as off-hours calls: $500-$1,500 per call.
+In states with holiday restrictions (Alabama, Louisiana, Rhode Island, Utah), calling on prohibited holidays creates the same per-violation liability as off-hours calls: $500-$1,500 per call.
 Additionally, calling on major holidays generates consumer complaints and poor contact rates regardless of legal requirements.

 7. How do I handle Daylight Saving Time transitions?